dcm4che/dcm4chee-arc-cs/docs/networking/config/delayedCompressionRule.rst

     (dcmStationName)"
     "
-    .. _dcmStationNameFlag:
+    .. _dcmStationNameUsageFlag:

-    :ref:`Station Name Usage Flag <dcmStationNameFlag>`",string,"Controls if the rules applies to Series which Station Name matches one or does not match any of the values specified by Station Name.
+    :ref:`Station Name Usage Flag <dcmStationNameUsageFlag>`",string,"Controls if the rules applies to Series which Station Name matches one or does not match any of the values specified by Station Name.
 Enumerated values: MATCH or NO_MATCH.

-    (dcmStationNameFlag)"
+    (dcmStationNameUsageFlag)"
     "
     .. _dcmDuration: